lopaka/cookbook/cookbooks/README.md

-lopakadelp - cookbook for chef
+lopakadelp - cookbook/recipies for chef